June 25, 2025

 Electricity Costs and Reliability

-Industrial electricity prices are a significant operational factor.
-Data shows that prices have fluctuated and are generally comparable to or slightly above the EU median.
-For instance, industrial electricity prices peaked at 0.170 EUR/kWh in 2022.
-Prospective investors should monitor current pricing closely, as government measures like electricity price caps or subsidies can impact costs, with some measures set to expire in late 2024.
+Industrial electricity prices are a significant operational cost.
+While prices have fluctuated and are generally comparable to or slightly above the EU median, they peaked at 0.170 EUR/kWh in 2022.
+Prospective investors should monitor current pricing closely, as government measures like electricity price caps or subsidies can impact costs, particularly with some set to expire in late 2024.

 Beyond cost, Austria’s electricity grid is known for its high reliability—a crucial factor for maintaining continuous manufacturing operations.
 The International Energy Agency (IEA) has consistently noted the stability of Austria’s energy supply.